MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ## When do I contact d365val@microsoft.com?

-When registering affixes.
+When registering affixes for your publisher.
 For more information, see [Benefits and Guidelines for using a Prefix or Suffix](../compliance/apptest-prefix-suffix.md).

 ## When do I contact Partner Center customer support?